Spelt Pizza Dough

-Bonus, this is a healthy pizza dough recipe made with wholesome white spelt flour, high in protein and fiber for a healthier pizza night.
+This easy Spelt Pizza Dough recipe makes delicious crispy pizza bases or pizza rolls in just a few minutes!
+This is a healthy pizza dough recipe made with wholesome white spelt flour, high in protein and fiber for a healthier pizza night.

-Why Using Spelt Flour In Pizza Dough?
+Why Spelt Flour In Pizza Dough?

+Nutrition-wise, spelt is a great choice to add vitamins, minerals, fiber to the body.
 It’s also more water-soluble and lower in gluten than wheat, and therefore, it’s easier to digest.

 Spelt and wheat flour are very similar, and usually, you can swap one flour for the other in any baking recipe.
+But since spelt flour contains a bit more fiber and protein, it also makes dough tougher.
+As a result, spelt flour absorbs water more than all-purpose wheat flour.

 So to make a soft, stretchy spelt pizza dough, it’s important to add a bit more liquid to the dough to achieve the right pizza crust texture or a bit less flour.